pavithraes/csp/docs/wiki/get-started/More-with-CSP.md

 CSP offers several built-in generic, mathematical, and statistical nodes that are often required in streaming workflows.
 This allows you to write applications quickly, and update and expand them as required by including new nodes.

-In this tutorial, you build a CSP program to track a sample shopping cart and purchases, where a 10% discount if the purchase is made within 1 minute.
+In this tutorial, you build a CSP program to track a sample shopping cart and purchases, where a 10% discount is applied if the purchase is made within 1 minute.
 You will learn to create and use composite data types, and add more functionality to nodes.

 Check out the complete example: [Retail cart example](examples/01_basics/e5_retail_cart.py).